Green building in Bangladesh

 Bangladesh is one of the most vulnerable nations in the world due to climate change.
 As the ninth most populous country and twelfth most densely populated countries in the world, its rising population and limited land space have put tremendous strains on the urban ecosystem.
 The capital of Dhaka itself underwent severe transformations in recent years to catch up the increased rate of urbanisation.
 This change was paralleled by a boom in the real estate, construction and housing industry.
 According to United Nations Population Fund (UNFPA), Dhaka is one of the most polluted cities in the world.

 Unified measures have been adopted from the national community in an effort to avoid further man made calamities due to climate change and higher emissions.
 There are six main sectors most likely to be affected by climate change in Bangladesh – water resources and coastal zones, infrastructure and human settlements, agriculture and food security, forestry and biodiversity, fisheries, and human health.
 Deforestation has resulted in several man made disasters in the country's history.
 Green buildings assure efficient usage of water and energy and the nation is struggling in the production of electricity and suffering from a shortage of water.

-The First Government Green Building Initiative was taken by the Housing and Building Research Institute in 2007The Eco-Housing Project designed by Ar.
+The First Government Green Building Initiative was taken by the Housing and Building Research Institute in 2007 The Eco-Housing Project designed by Ar.
 Md Nafizur Rahman.
-With the support of IFC-world bank the HBRI Drafted the Guideline for Grenbuilding Code in 2012, in the same year a new chapter on Energy Efficiency and Sustainability was included in BNBC.
-The Building Energy and Environment Rating System for Bangladesh has been Drafted by Ar.
-Md.
-Nafizur Rahman in 2018 for the Sustainable and Renewable Energy Authority (SREDA) The Bangladesh Bank with te support of SREDA also created a point-based rating system for their Refinancing scheme in 2017.
+With the support of IFC-world bank the HBRI Drafted the Guideline for Gren Building Code in 2012, in the same year a new chapter on Energy Efficiency and Sustainability was included in BNBC.
+The Building Energy Efficiency and Environment Rating (BEEER) System for Bangladesh has been Drafted by Md.
+Nafizur Rahman in 2018 for the Sustainable and Renewable Energy Authority(SREDA).
+At31 March 2024 the BEEER has been approved by the Government.
+Ar.
+Nafiz has also developed another Green Building Rating System "Green Affordable Resilience Certification for Habitats (GreenARCH) for The Housing and Building Research Institute.
+The Bangladesh Bank with te support of SREDA also created a point-based rating system "Green Building Features" for their Refinancing scheme in 2017.
 In the private sector, the first green building in Bangladesh was by EPIC group in May 2011.
 Since 2008, Sustainable Built Environment Initiative – Bangladesh (later Bangladesh Green Building Council) founder, Sanwar Azam had worked to unify the stake holders towards a greener country, saying that with growing population in a diminishing land and rapid urbanisation to major cities, 'Going green' had become a marketing ploy for various organisations as there were no quantifiable way to judge a structures sustainability.
 He offered a centralised board to offer Leadership in Energy and Environmental Design (LEED) certifications to interested projects and firms.
 In addition, he proposed a similar voluntary building rating tool that is much cheaper to attain and one that is much suited to the socio-economic conditions of the country and relevant to its building environment and construction culture.